-Understanding the New Testamentary Law Changes
+Understanding the Changes to Scots Testamentary Law

 The legislative landscape in Scotland concerning testamentary law saw significant changes in November 2016.
 These changes impact how wills are written, interpreted, and executed, and it’s crucial to understand how these adjustments might affect you and your estate planning.